 Gorilla crab vs. Emerald crab

-Are gorilla crab reef safe?
+Are gorilla crabs reef safe?

 Note 3: Gorilla crabs are mostly interested in Acropora corals.

-Do they have any good sides?
+Do they have any positive sides?

 Certainly they have.
 It turns out that Joseph Pollock, a researcher, discovered something surprising about those pesky coral-eating crabs.
 While they can be a nightmare in our small aquariums, causing all sorts of problems, they actually play a helpful role on big coral reefs.
 These crabs munch on the dying or diseased parts of coral, almost like cleaning up the mess, which helps protect the rest of the coral.
 So, even though they’re troublemakers in our tanks, out in the wild, they’re like little reef doctors, doing more good than we might have thought.

-Are they poisonous?
+Are xanthid/gorilla crabs poisonous?

 Yes, gorilla crabs are poisonous, and it will be stupid if you try to eat one, as cooking can’t destroy their toxin.
 However, they are not venomous and are safe to touch.
-Their toxin, which is similar to the neurotoxins of pufferfishes, is so deadly that it can lead to death and still now there is no antidote invented.
+Their toxin, which is similar to the neurotoxins of pufferfish, it is so deadly that it can lead to death and still now there is no antidote invented.
 The poisons are produced by the bacteria from the genus vibro which live in symbiosis with the crab.

-How to get rid of gorilla crabs
+How to get rid of gorilla crabs / gorilla crab trap

-• I think using a fish net or a cup is the effortless way to catch them.
+- I think using a fish net or a cup is the most effortless way to catch them.
 The gorilla crabs are nocturnal, meaning they’ll come out at night when lights are off.
 So make sure the lights are off and use a blue or red light while you catch them.

-• Catch it with tools like tongs or spears.
+- Catch it with tools like tongs or spears.

 Note 4: If you have encountered one gorilla crab, there is a high chance there will be another crab.
 So make sure no crab is left.